Our greatest asset is our people. Our diverse, highly skilled and multilingual workforce is one of the most educated in the world.

 And we’re globally connected.

-Around one in four Australians were born overseas, putting Australia well ahead of the OECD average, and above Canada, Germany, the UK, the US and France.
+Around one in 3 Australians were born overseas, putting Australia well ahead of the OECD average, and above Canada, Germany, the UK, the US and France.
 With a high proportion of skilled migrants, Australia’s workforce is culturally diverse, with language and business skills that give Australia the edge in cross-border business.

-Companies that relocate to Australia can choose from a pool of digital-savvy, culturally sensitive and multilingual talent.
+Companies that relocate to Australia can choose from a pool of youthful, digital-savvy, culturally sensitive and multilingual talent.
 You’ll find employees to support business innovation, service customers around the world and help you expand into growing markets.

 Putting energy into services

 Approximately 78% of Australia’s workforce is employed in the services sector.
 In some sectors, more than 60% of the workforce holds a tertiary qualification.
 High-skill sectors include scientific and technical services, financial and insurance services, and health and life sciences.